 Emma supports the corporate affairs team and works with a variety of clients as well as project managing Cannings Purple’s larger design and digital campaigns.
 She holds a Bachelor of Marketing and Public Relations from Notre Dame University.

-Molly has experience in corporate communications with a skillset including community engagement, media relations, marketing, social media and event management .
-She has worked with clients in government, entertainment and the not for profit sector.
+Molly is an accomplished communications professional with a diverse skillset including community engagement, media relations, marketing, social media management, journalism and event management.
+She has worked with clients in a number of sectors including government, not- for-profit and entertainment.

 Graphic Design and Art Direction

 Cameron is an accomplished designer, illustrator and art director with more than ten years’ experience in both Australia and the UK.
 Skilled in providing brand development for corporate clients together with their accompanying print media and promotional collateral requirements.
 He has previously worked for household brands such as Disney, American Express, Barclays, Brookfield Multiplex, Bosch, Kleenheat Gas and McDonalds through agency positions at Trilogy Advertising & Marketing, Adcorp and Aquent.

 Adam is a talented designer with more than ten years’ experience in the design industry.